vechiato/vechiato.github.io/content/post/Book Building a Second Brain.md

 ---
 author: "Marcus Vechiato"
-title: "Insights from Building a Second Brain"
+title: "Insights from Building a Second Brain: A Proven Method to Organise Your Digital Life and Unlock Your Creative Potential"
 date: "2022-09-18"
 thumbnail: "/obsidian/second_brain.jpg"
 publish: true